Spektra29/Hospital-Patient-Scheduling-Simulator/README.md

 ### Structure of Code

 #### Project Report
-- Report is also available in the documentation folder in the repository [Download Project Report]([./FinalReport.docx](https://github.com/Spektra29/Hospital-Patient-Scheduling-Simulator/blob/main/documentation/FinalProject_CMPSC472.docx))
+- Report(more detail) is also available in the documentation folder in the repository [Download Project Report]([./FinalReport.docx](https://github.com/Spektra29/Hospital-Patient-Scheduling-Simulator/blob/main/documentation/FinalProject_CMPSC472.docx))

 **How To Run**